JarvyJ/HomeIntent/docs/docs/integrations/timer.md

 !!! quote "Note"
     We did try allowing "set timer *for* 30 seconds", but found that the "for" would routintely get confused with a "four" and the timer would be set incorrectly.
 So it's been removed for now.

+## Advaned Customization
+The timer components can be customized using the [customization json](/getting-started/advanced-features/component-customization/) with the filename `/config/customizations/timer.md`.
+The alarm sound can be changed by placing a wav file at `/config/timer/alarm.wav`.